 The Korean War (1950 -1953) dramatically accelerated the flight of religious believers to the south, along with the staggering brutality, destruction, and loss of life that occurred throughout the peninsula as a result of the war.
-Following the war and the death of Stalin in 1953, and after eliminating his rivals for power within the Korean Workers Party (KWP), Kim Il Sung went in a direction different from the post-Stalinist Soviet Union and instituted a series of interrelated policies that historians have termed "national Stalinism."
+Following the war and the death of Stalin in 1953, and after eliminating his rivals for power within the Korean Workers Party (KWP), Kim Il Sung went in a direction different from the post-Stalinist Soviet Union and instituted a series of inter-related policies that historians have termed "national Stalinism."
 One of the elements of this policy was the elimination of all public religious practice in North Korea.
-By the 1960s, there were no churches, Buddhist temples, or Chondokyo places of worship operating in North Korea, which became one of only two countries in the world where religion was fully prohibited (the other was Albania).99 This turn of events came about in three discernable stages that are outlined below.
+By the 1960s, there were no churches, Buddhist temples, or Chondokyo places of worship operating in North Korea, which became one of only two countries in the world where religion was fully prohibited (the other was Albania).